 The brain unit is a sculpted and illuminated assembly visible through the dome.
 Key elements:

 Brain components — The original appears to include vacuum tubes, circuit board sections, coiled wire, and various electronic-looking components arranged in a visually interesting composition.
 Many replica builders use actual vintage electronic components (salvaged tubes, capacitors, etc.) for authenticity.
+The B9 Robot Builders Club is an excellent community resource for sourcing accurate components and comparing construction approaches.

 Illumination — Internal LED lighting illuminates the brain assembly from below or within.
 Warm white LEDs give a period-appropriate incandescent glow.
 Color-changing LEDs allow dramatic effects for display.